scottarush/InfinityTech_UltimateGoal/TeamCode/README.md

 # Introduction
 This is the TeamCode module for the FTC InfinityTech #13684 robotics team.
-This readme documents the InfinityTech team software tool setup and architecture for the 2020-2021 Ultimate goal season here.
+This _README_ documents the InfinityTech team software tool setup and architecture for the 2020-2021 Ultimate goal season here.

 # Installing Android Studio
 InfinityTech uses Android Studio for all development.
 Here are the basic instructions for installing Android Studio and setting it up: